jasonsford/pytap/README.md

 ## Requirements

-A licensed Proofpoint TAP instance to generate a Service Principal and Secret
+A licensed Proofpoint TAP instance to generate a Service Principal and Secret.

 ## Setting the TAP Auth Token